Phrenzi/slate/source/includes/_management_transactions.md

 }
 ```

-This endpoint required manager authentication, and delete transaction records.
+This endpoint authenticated by `Manager Token`, and delete transaction records.

 ### HTTP Request